There are many reasons to learn Java. It's without a doubt the most widespread and widely used programming language today.

 Books are a great resource to learn about programming languages and other technical topics, but at Stack Abuse we've found that online courses are extremely useful to pick up on information quickly.
 For Java, one online course that is worth taking is the The Complete Java Masterclass

-As for other types of langauges, Python has been gaining a lot of attention recently and just entered the top 3 languages, as reported by TIOBE.
+As for other types of languages, Python has been gaining a lot of attention recently and just entered the top 3 languages, as reported by TIOBE.

 If you're interested in reading about best Python books, we've got that covered too!